One of the most common reporting challenges companies face is balancing Headcount over time by adding and subtracting Hires and Terminations.

 Difference between Typical Internal Movement Metrics and the Headcount Reconciliation Net Change

 While customers can traditionally use events like Transfers, Promotions, Demotions to pinpoint internal movement, these methods can often be deceiving.
-Often time customers do not have strict business processes about what is being counted in these movements and events in the HRIS are coded as Transfers when they’re technically a data correction.
+Very often customers do not have strict business processes about what is being counted in these movements and events in the HRIS are coded as Transfers when they’re technically a data correction.
 A Promotion may get coded as such when it really is a Transfer or Lateral move because the manager wants to send a positive message to an employee.
 While the net difference derived from the Headcount Reconciliation Metric doesn’t necessarily resolve all of those issues, it allows the analyst to see the specific internal net change across time.

 The examples above used months, but the time period could have been any (e.g. year, quarter, week).
 If you want to know more about One Model or Headcount Reconciliation, we’d be happy to talk to you.
-Personally I love talking about people data and how to construct metrics to drive business decisions.
+Personally, I love talking about people data and how to construct metrics to drive business decisions.

 Want to learn how your company can benefit from using One Model?
 Have questions on your team's specific challenges in balancing headcount and internal net movements?
 Learn more about the benefits of One Model and sign up for a demo.